madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 ### You have to do it their way

 With WordPress, you have to do it their way.
-It is not like Jamstack, where everything is up to you, adding services and methods as you like.
-With WordPress it is more like having to opt out of stuff you don’t want, and I feel like [Block Themes](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) are going this way even more than classic PHP themes.
+It is not like Jamstack, where everything is up to you, adding services, using programming languages and methods as you like.
+With WordPress, you're in a closed ecosystem, the "monolithic system", that Jamstack supporters use to refer to.
+I rather like the definition: formed from a single large block of stone. 😂
+In terms of WordPress, this means that it serves as a "one-size-fits-all" solution for the front-end and back-end of a website.
+This monolithic architecture limits the options for building a website and restricts us to the options that WordPress supports.

+Instead of selectively adding elements, sometimes you have to actively exclude things you don't need.
+And I feel like [Block Themes](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) are going this way even more than classic PHP themes.
 I have to work with the classes that are being generated, and I also have to opt out of scripts like the `wp-block-navigation-view` (responsible for the behavior of menus) if I want to implement my own behavior.
 I talk in more detail later in the text about my first impressions with this new model of WordPress.

 ### I'm not using page builders